 Vacation earned may not be taken until the employee completes one full year and one day of initial eligibility.
 All available vacation not taken by the employee at the conclusion of the employee's benefit year will be paid to the employee at 100% of his/her base wage in the pay period following the conclusion of the employee's benefit year.
 Employees cannot carry unused vacation forward into the next benefit year.
 Upon termination of employment, employees will be paid for unused vacation that has been earned through the last day of work.
-The potential liability for vacation at June 30, 2017 was \$17,024.
-This is reflected in the financial statement.
+The potential liability for vacation at June 30, 2019 was \$22,505.